 Here are some core concepts and thoughts that I learned in part from experiment, and part from mailing Bill Pentz.
-I should add before I go any further on, dont mail Bill Pentz unless you really, really need to.
+I should add before I go any further on, don't mail Bill Pentz unless you really, absolutely need to.
 In fact, even then think twice.
 I'm serious.
 Just from the brief email conversation I had with him, the guy gets a truly astonishing number of e-mails, like mind bogglingly so, and I get the distinct impression that they stress him out no small amount - so give the guy some space?
-In fact, part the reason I am writing this is to give out information is so that perhaps, he wont need to.
-So then, core principles, design issues, etc...
+In fact, part the reason I am writing this is to give out information so that perhaps, he wont need to.
+So, core principles, design issues, etc...

 Cone Size and How it Works

 Think also about the way the air is moving through, and how the effect works.
-The centrifugal force pushes material to the outside of the body and the cone, then it spins down towards the bottom.
-At the bottom, the direction of the air reverses, and the dust and particulates - now at the edge of the flow, and so the lowest point when direction reverses - attempt to follow their existing path, and are kicked out and into the relatively still air of the bin.
-As such, the more turbulence there is in the flow of the cyclone, the larger the particulates that will be pulled out from the edge of the flow, and so not be in position to be removed as air moves into the inner spiral.
-I havent included a picture of this process, there are loads out there - just google them, I dont want to steal!
+The centrifugal force pushes material to the outside of the body as it spins down towards the bottom of the cone.
+At the bottom, the direction of the air reverses, and the dust and particulates - now at the edge of the flow, and so the lowest point when direction reverses - attempt to follow their existing path, and are kicked out into the relatively still air of the bin.
+As such, the more turbulence there is in the flow of the cyclone, the larger the particulates that will be pulled out from the edge of the flow, and so not be in position to be removed as air reverses into the inner spiral.
+I haven't included a picture of this process, there are loads out there - just google them, I don't want to steal!

 Essentially though, unless you are using an existing and scalable plan like Pentz's, there is no magic recipe.
 It is a complex system, and I suspect that industrial designs go through considerable R&D involving finite modelling and multiple iterations to get the dimensions just right.
 So too, unless you get lucky you might also have to go through this process.